 Su filindeu (Italian for “threads of god”) is the rarest and the most endangered pasta in the world.
 Only three women know how to make it.

-[It’s] made by pulling and folding semolina dough into 256 perfectly even strands with the tips of your fingers and then stretching the needle-thin wires diagonally across a circular frame in an intricate, three-layered pattern.
+[It’s] made by pulling and folding semolina dough into 256 perfectly even strands with the tips of [their] fingers and then stretching the needle-thin wires diagonally across a circular frame in an intricate three-layered pattern.
 The base is then set out to dry in the Sardinian Sun.

-After a few hours, they form into sheets of white, razor-thin pasta that resembles filigree.
+After a few hours, they form into sheets of razor-thin, white pasta that resembles filigree.

 Now, it’ offered by three local restaurants.